proximax-storage/xpx-chain-devportal-docs/docs/rest-api/serialization.md

     inline TransferTransactionBody
 ```

 Finally, define an EmbeddedTransaction struct.
 This struct is used to serialize inner transactions.
-The embedded transaction and the body transaction are added as inlines.
+The embedded transaction and the body transaction are added as inline.

 ```c
 # binary layout for an embedded transaction